-Have you planned a dinner party around the wine?
-You could take it one step further and plan it around the wine and cheese pairings.
-Here are four suggestions for Bordeaux wine and cheese that are easy to replicate.
+Have you planned a dinner party around the wine and cheese?
+Here are suggestions for Bordeaux wine and cheeses that are easy to replicate.

-- This could be thematic, such as Bordeaux.
-This is a perfect plan as a pre or post-theater event, a course in a progressive dinner party, or even an engagement party.
+This could be thematic, such as Bordeaux Wine and Cheese.
 Let your guests choose their own cheeses from an assortment.
 Add fresh baguettes, fruit and nuts.
-At the same time, put next to each cheese assortment the wine that goes best with that variety.
+And to make things really easy for your guests, put the wine that goes best with each cheese.

 - Here are some selections:

 - Beginners could simplify things-offer Mouton Cadet red or white wines with their cheese.
-These quality Bordeaux red and white wine blends from Mouton Rothschild offer value and Bordeaux flavor for roughly $10 a bottle, or $18 for a magnum.
+These quality Bordeaux red and white wine blends from Mouton Rothschild offer value and Bordeaux flavor.

-- If, instead, a fish is served as the main course, that would call for a more substantial white wine.
+- If fish is served as the main course, that would call for a more substantial white wine.

-- In Bordeaux, it is customary to serve an assortment of three cheeses for the cheese course.
+- In Bordeaux, it is customary to serve an assortment of three kinds of cheese for the cheese course.

 - For example, a mild cheese (brie or camembert), a hard cheese (farmhouse or cheddar), and a blue cheese (perhaps a Roquefort, or a festive, pyramid-shaped Valençay).

-- In this instance, a magnum of red wine, opened at the meat course and also served with the cheese course.
+- A magnum of red wine opened at the meat course can be served with the cheese course.
 This will add a festive touch to your dinner.
 Guests know it is a special occasion when a magnum of fine wine is uncorked for their pleasure!

-- If you do wish to offer a separate wine with the cheese course, pick a wine that is deeper than the two already served, for example a wine from your cellar from an earlier vintage.
+- If you do wish to offer a separate wine with the cheese course, pick a wine that is deeper than the two already served.
+Perhaps you offer wine from your cellar from an earlier vintage.

-- Trys a smooth Sauternes, particularly if the dessert is not overly sweet.
+- Try a smooth Sauternes if the dessert is not overly sweet.

 - Château Coutet is a dry Sauternes, while Château Suduiraut is more opulent.